BarbzYHOOL/Ding80-to-Zygor/README.md

 Dun Morogh 1-12 done
 Alliance 13-68 done

-## Ding steps
-Ding steps are written from a Warlock speed run on an Azeroth Core server, attempting to kill the minimal amounts of enemies.
-Reached lvl 58 with 12655xp (7%), Skipped a lot of hard to do quests along the way.
-**Skipped quests for that run:**
-- WANTED: Chok'sul.
-- Howling in the Hills.
-- Wanted: Gath'Ilzogg.
-- Theocritus' Retrieval.
-- Diabolical Plans.
-- Coolant Heads Prevail and the following chain.
-- Green Hills of Stranglethorn
-- Message in a Bottle and the following chain
-- Chasing A-Me 01 (part 2).
-- Ursius of the Shardtooth.
-- Deadwood and Winterfall Ritual Totem.

 ## Guide todo
 **Vanilla**
 Do a timed run compare of grinding lvl 19 in westfall or heading to auberdine as is written.